Little Sur River: Idlewild Resort

 William T. Mitchell bought the resort in about 1909.
 He guaranteed guests their full limit of trout from the Little Sur River, bragging that children could catch fish with bent pin hooks.
 Reports included mention of guests taking advantage of a hot springs upstream from the hotel.
 W. T. Mitchell sold the hotel back to its original owners, Charles Howland and his wife, in June 1911.

 The hotel was near John Bautista Henry Cooper's 10,000 acre Rancho El Sur.
 When he died in 1899, his wife Martha Brawley Cooper received 2,591 acres of his estate.
 Their children John B.R.
 Cooper, Alfred, Alice, and Abelardo each inherited a share of the land.
 On April 9, 1913, she acquired the land formerly owned by Charles and Hattie Howland along the Little Sur River in a Sheriff's sale for $6,590.60 (or about $ today).
 When Alfred died in an auto accident on September 2, 1913, his two siblings Abelardo and Alice assigned their interest in his estate including the Rancho to their mother, Martha.
-The additional land apparently included the location of the Idlewild Hotel.
+The additional land apparently included the location of the Idlewild Hotel on the south bank of the north fork.

-During the next season, the Howlands moved the Idlewild Hotel to a different location along the Little Sur River.
+During the next season, the Howlands moved the Idlewild Hotel to the north side of the North fork of the Little Sur River.
 In a series of competing ads beginning on May 2, 1914, Martha Cooper placed a notice in the Monterey Daily Express that the "summer resort on the Little Sur River known as 'Idlewild' is permanently closed to the public."
 Immediately below that notice, Charles Howland "former owner of Idlewild", ran a larger ad for Idlewild's "new camp...
 Same county, same streams, near same old spot."

 Cooper continued to run an ad notifying the public that the Idlewild resort was closed through the end of 1918.
 Howland similarly ran his ad alongside hers for much of the same period of time.
 Cooper offered a reward for information leading to the arrest and conviction of anyone trespassing on the Cooper land.
 In a report in The Californian on July 1, 1919, Charles Howland is once again named as the owner of the Idlewild.
 On July 25, 1919, Mignnnette Myers Gruit described the "Hitchcock camp" at Camp Idlewild, entertainment, and a large number of visitors.
 The 300 acre of land became the subject of a legal dispute between the Howlands and their partners, John and Anna Brown.
 A judge finally ruled that they should split the land.